 Virtually all North American operations of foreign owned OEMs currently purchase a significant number of parts from their foreign-based suppliers.
 Over the next several years, foreign owned OEM production in North America is expected to increase in relation to vehicle importation as existing facilities reach production capacity and facilities now in the planning and construction phases commence production.
-At the same time, a number of factors, including the improving quality and cost effectiveness of North American auto parts suppliers, NAFTA, the free trade agreement between the US, Canada and Mexico, exchange rate risk and risk to the offshore supply chain from events such as natural disasters, are expected to result in foreign-owned OEMs relying on increased out-sourcing to increase the North American content of their vehicles.
+At the same time, a number of factors, including the improving quality and cost effectiveness of North American auto parts suppliers, the North American Free Trade Agreement ("NAFTA"), the free trade agreement between the US, Canada and Mexico, exchange rate risk and risk to the offshore supply chain from events such as natural disasters, are expected to result in foreign-owned OEMs relying on increased out-sourcing to increase the North American content of their vehicles.
 The North American market for outsourcing of automotive parts, components and assemblies has traditionally been over US\$250 billion per year.
-It is unknown at this stage the impact of the views of the new U.S. administration on NAFTA and any effects on the North American automotive industry from any changes to NAFTA.
-(See "Trade Policies and Resulting Impact (NAFTA and the TPP)" and "Changes in Law and Government Regulation".)
+It is unknown at this stage the impact of the views of the U.S. administration on NAFTA and any effects on the North American automotive industry from any changes to NAFTA (or the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (the "CPTPP")).
+(See "Trade Policies and Resulting Impact (NAFTA and the CPTPP)" and "Changes in Law and Government Regulation".)